Skip to main content

 Three insulin syringes of different sizes laid side by side for comparison

 Insulin syringes measure volume in "units," not milliliters.
-On every standard U-100 insulin syringe, 100 units equals 1ml.
+On every standard U-100 insulin syringe, 100 units equals 1ml (HUMULIN R U-100 Prescribing Information, DailyMed/FDA).
 This means each unit is 0.01ml.
-Once you know that conversion, every peptide dose calculation becomes straightforward.
+Once that conversion is understood, every peptide dose calculation becomes straightforward.

 Syringe Sizes